 The Leo Goodwin Sr. Residence Hall opened in the 1992-1993 academic year.
-This residence hall facility houses up to 293 students with 0-30 credits.
+This residence hall houses up to 292 undergraduate students with 0-30 credits.
 Leo Goodwin Sr. Residence Hall is the primary freshman residence hall.
-Each room is built for double or triple occupancy and features a bathroom, large closet space, and high ceilings.
-Leo Goodwin Sr. Residence Hall has limited availability for single rooms and residents are placed on a first-come, first-served basis.

-Each room is furnished with beds, desks, desk chairs, dressers, and a built-in storage/counter facility.
-Rooms are not furnished with refrigerators and microwaves, and students are expected to bring their own.
-The building houses a classroom, study lounges on each floor, laundry facilities, a common kitchen on the first floor, and a large TV lounge.
+Each room is built for double or single occupancy and features a bathroom, large closet space, and high ceilings.
+Leo Goodwin Sr. Residence Hall has limited availability for single rooms, and residents are placed on a first-come, first-served basis.
+Each room is furnished with beds, desks, chairs, dressers, and a built-in storage/counter facility.
+Rooms are not furnished with refrigerators or microwaves, and students are expected to bring their own.
+The building houses a classroom, a recreational room, study lounges on each floor, laundry facilities, a common kitchen on the first floor, and a large TV lounge.

-All undergraduate students living in Leo Goodwin Sr. Residence Hall, regardless of credit hours, must purchase a mandatory declining balance plan.
-The minimum amount a resident can apply to their NSU ID card for the declining balance plan is \$1,300 per semester.
-Residents who choose to apply additional funds to their cards are able to do so at any time.
+All undergraduate students living in the Leo Goodwin Sr. Residence Hall, regardless of credit hours, must purchase a mandatory \$1,450 declining balance plan per semester.
+If a resident chooses to apply additional funds to their card, they are able to do so at any time.
 If a balance exists on a resident's declining balance plan at the end of the fall semester, the resident's funds will roll over to the winter semester.
 Once the winter semester has ended, the remaining balance will no longer be available to the resident.